 Included: 1 mail-in urine collection kit and 1 finger-stick blood kit to test for the following infections: chlamydia (genital), gonorrhea (genital), HIV I/II, and Hepatitis C.

-Test for three (3) of the most common high-risk sexually transmitted infections (STIs) in seniors as well as Hepatitis C from the privacy of your own home.
+Test for three (3) of the most common high-risk sexually transmitted infections (STIs) in seniors as well as Hepatitis C from the privacy of your own home with our myLAB Box at home STD test for seniors.

 Hepatitis C virus (HCV) infection frequently occurs in older individuals, with a 40% prevalence in the “Baby Boomers”(born from 1945-1965).
 There are about three million Americans living with Hepatitis C. In many cases, the disease progresses to cirrhosis as well as liver cancer.